3 Weeks in Colombia Itinerary

 When is the best time to go to Colombia

 The best time to visit Colombia is between December to March.
-During this time, the weather is great and there’s almost no rain to ruin your plans.
-However, if you head right in December, the schools are also on break for Christmas which means, locals will be travelling too.
-The prices of flights and accommodation can be higher too.
+During this time, the weather is great, and there’s almost no rain to ruin your plans.
+I was in Colombia in September, and it was perfect for me.
+Not too many people, and the weather was simply great.

 Almost everyone can enter Colombia without obtaining a visa in advance except for nationalities from the majority of Africa, South Asia, some Southeast Asia, and Central Asia.
-Tourists are allowed to stay in Colombia for 90 days.
+Foreign tourists are allowed to stay in Colombia for 90 days.

 If you have a valid visa from the US or Schengen Area, you can use this and stay for 90 days.
 For the rest of the tourists who need a visa in advance, you might be able to apply for an eVisa or contact the nearest Colombian Embassy.